nrwl/nx/docs/nx-cloud/enterprise/conformance/publish-conformance-rules-to-nx-cloud.md

 nx generate @nx/js:library cloud-conformance-rules
 ```

-Each rule is a named subdirectory in the `src/` directory of our new project, and each rule directory contains an `index.ts` and a `schema.json` file.
+The Nx Cloud distribution mechanism expects each rule to be created in a named subdirectory in the `src/` directory of our new project, and each rule directory to contain an `index.ts` and a `schema.json` file.

 E.g.